 Become a museum partner

-Dutchdelftware.com is a growing platform, which currently features collections from four museums.
+Dutchdelftware.com is a growing platform, which currently features collections from five museums.
 New museum partners are encouraged to join us.
 New partners enter into a collaboration agreement on joining the network.
 For more information, please mail Suzanne Lambooij/Vincent de Keijzer at info@kunstmuseum.nl.

 Become a sponsor